 In this Report, there are two notable uses of simple climate models.
 One is the connection between the assessed range of ECS in Chapter 7, and the projections of future global surface air temperature (GSAT) change in Chapter 4, which is done via a two-layer model based on Held et al. (2010).
 It is also used as input to sea level projections in Chapter 9.
-The other usage is the transfer of Earth system assessment knowledge to Working Group III, via a set of models (MAGICC, FaIR, CICERO-SCM) specifically tuned to represent the Working Group I assessment.
-For an overview of the uses, and an assessment of the related Reduced Complexity Model Intercomparison Project (RCMIP), see Nicholls et al. (2020) and Cross-Chapter Box 7.1 in Chapter 7.
+The other usage is the transfer of Earth system assessment knowledge to WGIII, via a set of models (MAGICC, FaIR, CICERO-SCM) specifically tuned to represent the WGI assessment.
+For an overview of the uses, and an assessment of the related Reduced Complexity Model Intercomparison Project (RCMIP), see Nicholls et al. (2020) and Cross-Chapter Box 7.1.

 [START BOX 1.3 HERE]

-Emission metrics in AR6 WGI
+Emissions Metrics in AR6 WGI

-Emission metrics compare the radiative forcing, temperature change, or other climate effects arising from emissions of CO2 versus those from emissions of non-CO2 radiative forcing agents (such as CH4 or N2O).
+Emissions metrics compare the radiative forcing, temperature change, or other climate effects arising from emissions of CO2 against those from emissions of non-CO2 radiative forcing agents (such as CH4 or N2O).
 They have been discussed in the IPCC since the First Assessment Report and are used as a means of aggregating emissions and removals of different gases and placing them on a common (‘CO2 equivalent’, or ‘CO2-eq’) scale.